 However, according to the Mayo Clinic, sunscreens are designed to maintain original strength for up to 3 years.
 This means you can use the same bottle of sunscreen from one year to the next.

 If there is an expiration date on your sunscreen bottle, check it and don't use that sunscreen after the expiration date because it is not effective.

-Find the Best Sunscreen for Kids and the Entire Family
+What is the Best Sunblock for Kids and the Entire Family?

 Ultimately, the best type of sunscreen is the one you will use again and again.
 Just make sure it offers broad-spectrum (UVA and UVB) protection, has an SPF of 30 or higher and is water resistant.